- 1 Working principle of a VPN

 The question then is, what VPN for PC is the right choice?
-Is a free VPN for Windows or Mac a good option?
-And, if so, which free PC VPN should you go for?
+Is a free VPN a good option?
+And, if so, which one should you go for?

 Before we go into details, let’s have a look at what surrounds the application.